-If your pets keep leaving hair behind after a snooze on the sofa or a roll on the carpet, you’re sure to want a vacuum cleaner that can keep on top of all the shedding.
+If your pets keep leaving fur behind after a snooze on the sofa or a roll on the carpet, you’re sure to want a vacuum cleaner that can keep on top of all the shedding.

-Read on to find out our picks, what you get with a pet vacuum and how to remove pet hair from your home effectively.
+Read on to find out our top picks, what you get with a pet vacuum and how to remove pet hair from your home effectively.

 Top five cordless vacuums for pet hair